 HZ: When you use an API, you’re essentially just passing data from one system to another.

-Many direct mail users, have used FTPs.
-The problem with FTPs today is that you can put data in it, but you can’t get data out of it.
+Many direct mail users have used FTPs.
+The problem with FTPs today is that you can put data in, but you can’t get data out of it.
 Once you drop it in there, it’s gone.
 There’s no response.
 There’s no live feed of what happened.

 With an API it’s different-- it’s the new modern age technology.
 When I send you something, you can give me a response back, and then you can pay me for more information.
 So it’s a real time feed of data that can go back and forth.